KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

 ## Dictation Context

-KeyboardKit has an observable ``DictationContext`` that provides observable dictation state, like the ``DictationContext/dictatedText``.
-This context is modified as dictation is performed by the keyboard and the main app.
+KeyboardKit has a ``DictationContext`` that provides observable dictation state that is kept up to date as dictation is performed.
+It also has auto-persisted ``AutocompleteContext/settings-swift.property``.

-The context also has persistent, observable settings, such as  ``DictationContext/silenceLimit``, etc. You can read more about how settings are handled in the <doc:Essentials-Article> and <doc:Settings-Article> articles.

-KeyboardKit automatically creates an instance of this context and injects it into ``KeyboardInputViewController/state``, and updates it whenever dictation is performed.
+KeyboardKit automatically creates an instance of this class, injects it into ``KeyboardInputViewController/state`` and updates it whenever dictation is performed.

+## Dictation Settings

+The ``DictationContext``'s ``DictationContext/settings-swift.property`` property has auto-persisted properties that can be used to customize the dictation behavior, and that can be bound to components in a settings screen.